1. Do Not Fail to Notify Your Employer

 3. Don’t Miss Your Doctor’s Appointments

-When an employee is scheduled for a doctor’s appointment or a physical therapy appointment, it’s imperative that he or she attend those appointments.
+When an employee is scheduled for a doctor’s appointment or a physical therapy appointment, it’s imperative that he or she attends those appointments.
 Failure to attend these appointments can give the doctor the impression that the injury is not serious or significant or has been resolved.
-Further, under the Iowa’s workers’ compensation laws, failure to attend doctor’s appointments could result in the cessation of benefits.
-(Iowa Code Section 85.39)
+Further, under the Iowa's workers' compensation laws, failure to attend doctor’s appointments could result in the cessation of benefits.

 4. Make Sure Bills Are Paid by the Insurance Carrier as Opposed to Health Insurance

-When an injured employee receives medical care from their physician, it’s important that their bills are turned into the Insurance Carrier (Iowa Code Section 85.27).
+Other things to know about workers' compensation is that when an injured employee receives medical care from his or her physician, it’s important that their bills are turned into the Insurance Carrier (Iowa Code Section 85.27).
 On some occasions, healthcare providers may be confused or simply prefer to submit the charges to an employee’s health insurance carrier.
-The problem with this is that the employee may end up paying deductibles or copays for care that should have been paid 100% by the Iowa Workers’ Compensation insurance carrier.
+The problem with this is that the employee may end up paying deductibles or co-pays for care that should have been paid 100% by the Iowa Workers' Compensation insurance carrier.

 5. Do Not Assume That the Insurance Company’s Benefit Calculations Are Correct

-The insurance company is obligated to provide the employee benefits while he or she is off of work (Iowa Code Section 85.33).
-Further, they are obligated to provide the employee benefits if he or she has a permanent injury (Iowa Code Section 85.34).
+The insurance company is obligated to provide the employee benefits while he or she is off of work.
+Further, they are obligated to provide the employee benefits if he or she has a permanent injury.
 All benefit payments are all based upon the employee’s average weekly wage.